-Allow me. fellow-citizens, affectionately to invite you to a perpetual abjuration of all such violations of this holy day.
-If you would not share in the desolations of older and more degenerate States, beware how you symbolize with their profanation of the Sabbath!
-O it is enough to sicken one's heart, to survey the immoralities that are fostered by the neglect and abuse of this day in some of the States even of Modern Europe.
-If you are not strangers to the ardour and enthusiasm which so justly beats high in the breast of American citizens; if you have thought the liberty, laws, and political institutions of this happy land, are worth preserving; I entreat you, guard, with a watchful eye, a reproachless example, and commanding influence, this first of all her moral instituions.
+Allow me affectionately to invite the reader to a perpetual abjuration of all such violations of this holy day.
+If you would not be instrumental in bringing down upon our favored country the desolations of older and more degenerate States, beware how you symbolize with their profanation of the Sabbath!
+Oh, it is enough to sicken one's heart, to survey the immoralities that are fostered by the neglect and abuse of this day in some of the States even of modern Europe.
+If you are not a stranger to the ardor and enthusiasm which so justly beats high in the breast of American citizens; if you have thought the liberty, laws, and political institutions of this happy land worth preserving; I entreat you, guard, with a watchful eye, a reproachless example, and commanding influence, this first of all her moral institutions.
 Let it be your own, and the practice of all around you, whenever this day commences, to suspend all secular business.
-"Six days shalt thou labour and do all thy work: but the seventh day is the Sabbath of the Lord thy God; in it thou shalt not do any work, thou, nor thy son, nor thy daughter, thy man servant, or thy maid servant, nor thy cattle, nor the stranger that is within thy gates."
-This is the divine command,-a command that occupies one-tenth part of the moral law, that was written by God's own finger on tables of stone, and, by his own Almighty voice, sounded out from Sinai, that it might pour its obligations upon every ear, through every age of time.
-Beware, also, how you make his day, a day of pleasure and amusement.
+"Six days shalt thou labor and do all thy work: but the seventh day is the Sabbath of the Lord thy God; in it thou shalt not do any work, thou, nor thy son, nor thy daughter, thy man-servant, nor thy maid-servant, nor thy cattle, nor the stranger that is within thy gates."
+This is the divine command-a command that occupies one-tenth part of the moral law, that was written by God's own finger on tables of stone, and, by his Almighty voice, sounded out from Sinai, that it might pour its obligations upon every ear, through every age of time.
+Beware, also, how you make this day a day of pleasure and amusement.
 The common sense of every man must teach him that the Sabbath was instituted for a higher purpose.
 There is no more insidious, and, perhaps, no more fatal profanation of the day than this, though it may have found many a patron from Christian names.
-To regard the day simply as a pleasant relaxation from the severity of toil, and a temperate indulgence in whatever tends to cheer the fatigue. and refresh the langour of unabated diligence through the week; these are the very liberties with the Sabbath which. though commenced with a trembling conscience, and indulged by fearful gradations, in the result never fail to thrust out all the solemnity of its duties, and prevent all the preciousness of its blessings.
-This is that "leaven of impiety, which, the more it ferments and is diffused, does the more corrupt and demoralize the whole mass of civil society;" this is that drop of poison which contaminates and polutes the very fountains of grace and mercy, to which this world owes so much of its purity and enjoyment.
+To regard the day simply as a pleasant relaxation from the severity of toil, and a temperate indulgence in whatever tends to cheer the fatigue, and refresh the langor of unabated diligence through the week; these are the very liberties with the Sabbath which, though commenced with a trembling conscience, and indulged by fearful gradations, in the result never fail to thrust out all the solemnity of its duties, and prevent all the preciousness of its blessings.
+This is that "leaven of impiety, which, the more it ferments and is diffused, does the more corrupt and demoralize the whole mass of civil society;" this is that drop of poison which contaminates and pollutes the very fountains of grace and mercy, to which this world owes so much of its purity and enjoyment.